A course taught by Dr. Mathieu Deflem at the University of South Carolina.

 NOTE: REQUIREMENTS FOR GRADUATE STUDENTS

-Graduate students have to complete all of the readings and assignments that are specified for undergraduates as well as several additional requirements.
+Graduate students have to complete all of the readings and assignments that are specified for undergraduates as well as several additional requirements, including a final research paper.
 Supplementary required readings and further specifications of the assignments will be made available by the course instructor.